San Diego Airbag Attorneys

 For a product liability claim to be valid, the defective product must pose an unreasonable risk of harm.
 Under California law, there are three recognized types of product defects:

-- Design Flaws — If an airbag is inherently flawed in its design (e.g., deploying with excessive force, failing to deploy, or deploying unexpectedly), the manufacturer may be negligent for failing to test and refine the product to ensure safety.
+- Design Flaws — If an airbag is inherently flawed in its design (e.g., deploying with excessive force, failing to deploy, or deploying unexpectedly), the manufacturer may be negligent for failing to test and refine the product to maintain proper system functioning.

 - Manufacturing Defects — Even if an airbag has the right design, errors in the production process (e.g., poor-quality materials, improper assembly, or malfunctioning sensors) can make it unsafe.
 Manufacturers must maintain strict quality control to prevent such defects.

 Our San Diego airbag attorneys can work with expert witnesses, accident reconstruction specialists, and engineers to thoroughly examine the defect and build a compelling case on your behalf.
-Call us now at (888) 488-1391 for a free case assessment.
+Call us at (888) 488-1391 for a free case review.

 Airbags are different from seatbelts and other safety features.
 You can’t test them directly to check if they work properly.
 However, you can check your vehicle’s indicator system, which typically includes a warning light or icon to show the status of the airbag system.
-Most modern vehicles have these indicators on the dashboard to alert you to any malfunctions.
-If the airbag warning light flashes or stays on, have a professional inspect your vehicle to ensure the system is functioning correctly.
+Most modern cars have these indicators on the dashboard to alert you to any malfunctions.
+If the airbag warning light flashes or stays on, have a professional inspect your vehicle to check whether the system is functioning correctly.

-To prove that you used the product as intended, you can demonstrate the following:
+To establish that you used the product as intended, you can demonstrate the following:

 Proving The Defect Caused Your Injury